operatorai/modelstore-docs/concepts/modelstore.rst

 1. Files that are dumps from your model,
 2. A :code:`"python-info.json"` file that enumerates the version of the Python library of the model you are exporting.
+3. Any extra files you passed via :code:`extra_files=`, stored in an :code:`extras/` subdirectory inside the archive.

 Model Meta-data